TeresaTonelli/Gecco_24_workshop/README.md

 Moreover, each run also generates a plot of the best individual, which compares its behavior with the one of Keller's approximation, saved in the "kalecki_plots" folder.

 To generate the plots provided in the paper, it is sufficient to run the "plot_main.py" file.
 The script automatically runs the comparison between the exact model, Keller's approximation, and GP results: if the user wants to obtain boxplots, it is sufficient to de-comment the first part of the script.
 It is important to underline a small modification carried on to the file of individual results: to obtain a valid code, the strings representing the best individuals have been modified, replacing each operation (for example "add") with operator.operation (for example operator.add).
-These plots can be found in the "kalecki_boxplots" folder and in the "kalecki_plot_solutions" folder respectively.
+These plots are saved in the "kalecki_boxplots" folder and in the "kalecki_plot_solutions" folder respectively.